sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 - Regex pattern: `^-----BEGIN CERTIFICATE-----`

+### orgs (array)

+An array of organization names that should be mirrored from a GitHub or GitHub Enterprise host.
+This option syncs all accessible repositories under the specified org.
+To sync individual repositories, use the \"repos\" field instead.

+The object is an array with all elements of the type `string`.

 ### repos (array)

 An array of repository "owner/name" strings specifying which GitHub or GitHub Enterprise repositories to mirror on Sourcegraph.